Registration for Current Students

 - B: Payment of Balance fees online through Epay

 - C: Certify Residency

 - Submission of 3 residency verification documents upload on Required Forms in PowerSchool

 - Signed Affidavit of Residency for Current Students upload on Required Forms in PowerSchool

 - D: State of Illinois Health Requirements upload on Required Forms in PowerSchool

-Students will not be allowed to attend classes until all of these steps are completed.
+Students will not be allowed to attend classes until all of these steps are completed and verified.

-Families of returning students will be mailed a registration packet in the spring.
-This packet includes instructions for completing the online registration and personalized fee payments can be found in the PowerSchool Parent Portal Tab: Epay Student and Family Data.
+Families of pre-registered and returning students will be mailed a registration packet in the spring.
+This packet includes personal instructions for completing the online registration and personalized fee payments can be found in the PowerSchool Parent Portal Tab: Epay Student and Family Data.
 Below are the online links for PowerSchool registration and payments.

 Registration for New Families and New Kindergarten Students

 Welcome!
 We look forward to greeting new families and new Kindergarten students interested in sending their child to Butler District 53 for this year and the upcoming school year 22-23.
 Prior to pre-enrollment, families should review their address for school tax distribution on their DuPage County property tax bill to ensure they are registering for school in the proper school district.
 Only residents of District 53, those who physically occupy and live within a home in the Butler School District 53 boundaries, are eligible for enrollment.